-RADIUS with NetDefendOS
+RADIUS Usage with NetDefendOS

-NetDefendOS acts as a RADIUS client, sending user credentials and connection parameter information as a RADIUS message to a nominated RADIUS server.
+NetDefendOS can act as a RADIUS client, sending user credentials and connection parameter information as a RADIUS message to a designated RADIUS server.
 The server processes the requests and sends back a RADIUS message to accept or deny them.
 One or more external servers can be defined in NetDefendOS.